SHAHMACP/Statistics-for-Data-Science/The multivariate normal distribution/The multivariate normal distribution PDF.md

 This is the squared standardized distance from the mean.
 The variance $\sigma^2$ shows the spread of data.

-## 2. Bivariate Normal Distribution with Independent Variables
+## 2. Bivariate Normal Distribution

 Let $X_1$ and $X_2$ be independent normal variables with means $\mu_1$, $\mu_2$ and variances $\sigma_1^2$, $\sigma_2^2$, respectively.